lassevk/commander/README.md

 ## Monitors

-The principle is that you give a [ProcessStartInfo](https://msdn.microsoft.com/en-us/library/system.diagnostics.processstartinfo%28v=vs.110%29.aspx) to
-[ProcessEx](Commander/ProcessEx.cs) and get back a `Task<int>` that represents the running program.
+The principle is that you give specify which program you want to run, optional arguments and a working folder to [ConsoleProcess](Commander/ConsoleProcess.cs) and get back a `Task<int>` that represents the running program.
 The result of the task is the exitcode once the program exits.

 To monitor the execution, one or more objects that implement [IProcessMonitor](Commander/IProcessMonitor.cs) can be provided that are called when